Túpac Yupanqui explained for kids

 - Under him, the empire was further expanded.

-- Paths, messengers, and organization became particularly important.
+- Roads, messengers, and organization became especially important.

-- His story shows how vast and diverse the Inca world was.
+- His story shows how large and diverse the Inca world was.

 - Túpac Yupanqui was an important Inca ruler.